abend0c1/da/README.md

     * as decimal bytes (`AL1`) if the length is 1,
     * or else as variable length hexadecimal (`XLn`).

-    Printable text will be defined:
+    Printable text will be formatted:
     * as EBCDIC character constants (`C`).

 * ## (@*xxx*)